 Council as Subdivision Authority Bylaw 148-1995

-This bylaw establishes the Council of the M.D. of Foothills as the Subdivision Approving Authority of the Municipal District of Foothills.
+This bylaw establishes the Foothills County Council as the Subdivision Approving Authority of Foothills County

 Council Code of Conduct Bylaw 30-2017

 The Council Code of Conduct establishes standards of conduct for Members of Council; it speaks to conflicts of interest, respect for the laws and policies, procedures and processes of the County, and to fairness in decision making.

 Dark Sky Bylaw 27-2009

 This bylaw lays out requirements for street lighting and signage.
 Decisions regarding planning applications may consider whether the requirements under the Dark Sky Bylaw are addressed.
 Decisions on development permit applications may be impacted by provisions in the bylaw regarding shielding of fixtures, the types of fixtures considered acceptable and unacceptable and how signage may or may not be lit.

 The Fee Bylaw establishes fees, rates, and charges for services, licenses, permits and approvals provided to the public by the Municipality.